 Back to the roots

-While embracing London’s multi-cultural atmosphere, it was important to Nicolai to stay true to his roots by bringing a Nordic feel to his own practice: “Most practices in the UK are very different from the ones in Norway and I wanted to build a Nordic practice in the UK.
-I wanted airy treatment rooms, high-end equipment and efficient work flow”, he explains.
-At the same time, Nicolai stresses the importance of providing a secure environment based on trust where his patients can feel comfortable and relaxed.
+While he embraces London’s multiculturalism, Nicolai wanted to stay true to his roots by bringing a Nordic feel to his own practice: “Most practices in the UK are very different from the ones in Norway, and I wanted to build a Nordic practice in the UK.
+I wanted airy treatment rooms, high-end equipment and efficient work flow,” he explains.
+At the same time, Nicolai stresses the importance of providing a secure environment based on trust, where his patients can feel comfortable and relaxed.
 The XO unit proved to be the perfect fit for his vision: “The XO unit is the best on the market.
 It works perfectly with my workflow.
-It is also very comfortable for my patient who spends 1-2 hours per appointment.
+It is also very comfortable for my patients, who spend 1-2 hours per appointment.
 The XO is the first unit that I have used which has not needed an engineer to come and fix.
-It is a work horse”, Nicolai concludes.
+It’s a workhorse,” Nicolai concludes.

 ’against all the odds’ is very strong – he didn’t really experience strong barriers to becoming a root canal expert, at least not as this article describes it